uhray/crud/README.md

 * <i>protocol</i>: this allows you to to change the request protocol (`'http://'`, `'https://'`, etc).
 By default it posts to `'/api'`, so it will use the protocol the page is accessed through.

+* <i>credentials</i>: this allows you to have cross-origin requests that store credentialed information.
+It's good for creating an app that accesses an API on another url.

 ### API